The RauschpfeifeHistory | Mine | Sounds | Images

 Rauschpfeife fingering is very similar to recorder fingering.
 The primary art in playing rauschpfeife is in maintaining the constant breath pressure to keep the reed vibrating, and then in constantly regulating and adjusting that pressure to keep the instrument playing in tune.
 The required breath pressure is very strong compared to flute and recorder: people prone to high blood pressure and/or dizzy spells may well be advised to look elsewhere if considering taking up the rauschpfeife.

 The name Rauschpfeife is thought to be derived from the Old German ‘rusch’ (meaning ‘rush’, as in grass), giving us ‘reed-pipe’.
-Other translators suggest 'roaring pipe', and the online translation engine Babelfish, gives the wonderful suggestion of ‘intoxication whistle’, which I like a lot.
+Other translators suggest 'roaring pipe', and the [now defunct] online translation engine Babelfish gave the wonderful suggestion of ‘intoxication whistle’, which I like a lot.

 The instrument is also known as the Schreierpfeife or Schryari, perhaps referring to the screaming tone of the instrument (schreien is translated as ‘scream’ or ‘cry’), and are referred to as such in Praetorius’ musical instrument catalogue Syntagma Musicum of 1619.
 Indeed some researchers (and the entry in the Grove music dictionary) suggest that 'rauschpfeife' might sometimes have been used as a generic administrative word for 'loud music', rather than necessarily as the name for a specific instrument.